API Service Users

 Step 3: Set permissions to the permissions group

-A new permissions group has most permissions unmarked and disabled by default, requiring you to choose which permissions to include or exclude explicitly.
+A new permissions group has all permissions disabled by default, requiring you to explicitly choose which permissions to include or exclude.
 Consult with the Bob Admin to determine the necessary permissions for each service user.

 The permissions are split into three categories: